macgregor/developer-notes/python/autodoc-import.md

 ```

 ## sphinx-apidoc --append-syspath
-When using sphinx-apidoc to initalize your project documentation there is a flag
+When using sphinx-apidoc to initialize your project documentation there is a flag
 `-a, --append-syspath` which says it will "Append module_path to sys.path,
 used when --full is given" which sounds hopeful.
 I tried it and it added
 `sys.path.append('/home/macgregor/Repos/personal/accounting')` to my conf.py.
 First of all this is an absolute path so it wont work on any other computer I may
-want to use and second it didnt even work (probably because my docs are in a
+want to use and second it didn't even work (probably because my docs are in a
 subdirectory).
 I changed it back to my aforementioned solution.

 ## Additional Resources